slittorin/home-assistant-maintenance/README.md

 Now we can go to HA and look at various dashboard to isolate that the data has been restored, and that they seem to be correct.

-By doing the above I got back 142 sensors with data either correct (max, min, state) or as close as possible (mean).
+By doing the above I got back 142 sensors with data either correct (max, min, state) or as close as possible (mean).\
+This out of 230+ sensors.

 #### Steps to export data